 Elmelin are working closely with automotive manufacturers to develop innovative insulation solutions that will help them to address challenges with safety, performance and efficiency in battery and fuel-cell electric vehicles.
 If you’d like to find out more about our solutions, get in touch.

 Despite a 5.8% drop in global carbon emissions in 2020 due to the COVID-19 pandemic, emissions are still at critical levels.
 Global CO2 emissions were 31.5Gt – an increase of 54% since 1990.
 With that in mind, the quest to find a viable alternative to carbon-based fuel and energy production processes is continually accelerating.
 From passenger vehicles to domestic energy, those at the forefront of alternative fuel and energy storage technology are exploring options.
 One of these options is hydrogen fuel cells – an efficient energy source with low emissions.
-In this article, we’re looking at the pros and cons of the widespread use of hydrogen fuel cells.
+In this article, we’re taking a deep dive looking into the hydrogen fuel cell pros and cons.

 Pro: Low emissions and higher efficiency